glennpai/simple-graph-etl-python/README.md

 # simple-graph-etl

+## NOTE
+This project has been moved into Ohio University's GitHub Enterprise project space.
+As such, this repo will not be updated as frequently until the full release of the package.
+It will then be cloned back to this repo for historical / showcase purposes.

+---

 Minimal wrapper lib for Python ETLs using Microsoft's Graph API

 Designed with intent for use in Ohio University Python scripts interacting with the Graph API